OCTA’s Newest YouTube Video:

 On National Trails Day, which is Saturday, June 5, we plan to debut a video about Lexington, Missouri and its long history as a campsite of Lewis & Clark, a stop on the Santa Fe Trail, the headquarters of famed freighters and Pony Express founders Russell, Majors, & Waddell, and site of the Saluda steamboat disaster that killed 125 Mormon emigrants and 49ers.
 This video concludes with the famous 1861 Battle of Lexington and Jesse James’ daring 1866 bank robbery there.

 We thought it would be fitting to debut the final video in this inaugural series by featuring a town that touches on the six National Historic Trails on National Trails Day: the Oregon, California, Santa Fe, Mormon Pioneer, Pony Express, and Lewis & Clark National Historic Trails all have their histories wrapped up in this one obscure small town on the Missouri River.

 This final video will also wrap up the work we did with our former intern, Sam Sullivan, who filmed and edited these videos with Association Manager Travis Boley producing and directing (and occasionally appearing).
-Lexington, Missouri is, as you will learn about on June 5, our Association Manager’s hometown as well.
+Lexington, Missouri is, as you will learn about on June 5, our Association Manager’s home town as well.

-We are also waiting to hear if we won another grant that would allow us to create a 30-minute documentary for PBS that will look at the history of wagons and stagecoaches as well as the modern-day person who keeps the craft of their construction alive.
 We hope to land a new intern very soon who has many of the same skills that our previous intern possessed so that we can continue this series over the next year.
 If your chapter has an interesting story to share, please let us know so we can start planning on how to capture it for our YouTube Channel.

 Complete List of OCTA’s YouTube Videos